-[Note – this post in written mainly in relation to the Singaporean financial scene.
+[Note – This post relates mainly to Singaporean finance.
 Your country’s system may differ.]

 I had a tough time because I chanced upon Dr Wealth’s (formerly BigFatPurse) entry, REITS Glossary: Essential Terms All REITs Investors Must Know (3 Nov 2016).

 - Gearing (Debt-to-Equity Ratio) = Total Debt ÷ Total Equity

 - Gearing (Debt Ratio) = Total Debt ÷ Total Assets

 Thus I sought quite a few places, without success I must add, to verify which formula one S-REIT (Singapore REIT) used in their Annual Report… I attempted calculations based on the documents but did not arrive at full accuracy.

 The (rather readable) volume, International REITs: how to invest overseas and build an international portfolio / Kaiwen Leong, Wenyou Tan and Elaine Leong.
 Singapore.
 (2014), uses Borrowings from the Non-Current Liabilities section of the sample/fictional Balance Sheet (p.48-50) as Total Debt.
 It excludes Payables & Accruals and Long-Term Liabilities.

 Well, it seems an answer is found.
 No. 2 is the yardstick formula.
 This is based on further cross referencing: